SandwichMan5/suika3/README.md

 * Vertical writing

 Note that Right-To-Left writing system is currently not implemented yet because of the lack of the speakers in the development team.
+Please contact the developers if you can help implementing it.

 ### Where should I go if I'm in trouble?